Midpines, California

 Midpines is a census-designated place in Mariposa County, California.
-It lies among the Sierra Nevada foothills of the central part of the state at an elevation of 2585 ft, 5 mi northeast of Mariposa, the county seat, and 22 mi by road southwest of El Portal.
+It lies among the Sierra Nevada foothills of the central part of the state at an elevation of 2687 ft, 5 mi northeast of Mariposa, the county seat, and 22 mi by road southwest of El Portal.
 It is composed of scattered residential areas along both sides of State Route 140, which is one of three principal routes to Yosemite National Park, some 30 mi to the east of Midpines.
 The population was 379 at the 2020 census, down from 1,204 in 2010, when the CDP was drawn to cover significantly more area.

 Midpines began as a resort, founded by Newell D. Chamberlain, in 1926.
 The first post office opened in 1929.

+History

+Whitlock Mining District

+Before its development as a resort community in the 1920s, the area surrounding Midpines was a productive gold mining region known as the Whitlock Mining District, situated approximately five miles north of Mariposa and east of the primary Mother Lode belt.

+Placer mining began in the district shortly after the start of the California Gold Rush in 1849, with lode (hard rock) mining following soon after.
+Gold discovery in the district is credited to early prospectors including Lafayette Bunnell, Champlin Spencer, Thomas Whitlock, and John Sherlock.
+At its peak, the district hosted over 70 lode mines.
+Notable operations included the Buffalo, Champion, Colorado, Diltz, Golden Key, Landrum, Nutmeg, Schroeder, Spread Eagle, and Whitlock mines.
+The Whitlock Mine was a major operation, using a 20-stamp mill for ore processing.

+The district supported several small settlements that are now ghost towns.
+The community of Colorado (often designated as Colorado Quartz) established a post office in 1858 that operated until 1901; the town of Whitlock maintained a post office from 1899 to 1910.
+Mining activity continued into the 20th century, highlighted by the 1932 discovery at the Diltz Mine of a 52 lb mass of specimen gold, which yielded over 43 lb of refined gold.

+In 2008, a historical marker dedicated to the Whitlock Mining District was placed by E Clampus Vitus (Matuca Chapter 1849) in front of the Midpines Country Store.

 Geography

-Midpines is in central Mariposa County and according to the U.S. Census Bureau covers an area of 4.36 sqmi, of which 0.03 sqmi, or 0.69%, are land.
+Midpines is in central Mariposa County and according to the U.S. Census Bureau covers an area of 4.36 sqmi, of which 0.03 sqmi, or 0.69%, is water.
 The community is in the valley of Bear Creek, which flows northwest to join the Merced River at Briceburg.